KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-VocabularyTrainer by fewieden](https://github.com/fewieden/MMM-VocabularyTrainer)

 1. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+2. Recommendation: Replace eslintrc by new flat config.
-2. The branch name is 'master'.
+3. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-voice by fewieden](https://github.com/fewieden/MMM-voice)

 1. No image found.
 2. Typo: Found `Magic Mirror` in file `dependencies.sh`: Replace it with `MagicMirror²`.
 3. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+4. Recommendation: Replace eslintrc by new flat config.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Voice-Commands by Veldrovive](https://github.com/Veldrovive/MMM-Voice-Commands)